adamhaile/S/README.md

 # S.js

 S.js is a small library for performing **simple, clean, fast reactive programming** in Javascript.
+It aims for a simple mental model with a clean syntax and fast execution.
 It takes its name from **signal**, a reactive term for a value that changes over time.

 In plain terms, S helps you **keep things up-to-date** in your Javascript program.
 S implements a **live, performant dependency graph** of your running code.
 When data changes, S uses this graph to determine which parts of your application need to be updated and in what order.